Ullal beach

 The Dargah of Sayed Mohammed Shereful Madani, who is said to have come to Ullal from Madina 400 years ago, is a famous dargah located nearby.

 Accessibility

 Ullal Beach is well connected by public transport.
-Ullal Bus Station can be reached from Thokkottu on the National Highway 66, provides convenient access to the beach.
-There are many city buses from statebank, Kankanady, Deralakatte and other parts of Mangalore city.
+Ullal bus Station can be reached from Thokkottu on the National Highway 66, provides convenient access to the beach.
+There are many city buses from statebank, Kankanady, Deralakatte and other parts of Mangaluru city.
 The beach is very close to Ullal bus station and accessible by walk.